uhasker/large-language-models-for-software-engineers/src/07-benchmarking-and-evaluation.md

 We can estimate overall performance by repeating this process for a large set of questions and calculating the average score of the LLM's responses.

 This presents a classic chicken-and-egg problem: how can we be sure that the judge LLM is reliable?

-One way to find this out is to have a human judge evaluate the responses and check whether the human judge's score is correlated with the judge LLM's score.
+We can find out by having a human judge evaluate the responses and check whether the human judge's score is correlated with the judge LLM's score.
 If it is, we can be reasonably confident that the judge LLM is a good judge.
+Even better, we can collect multiple human judgments and check how well the LLM's score correlates with those judgments while paying special attention to the scores where all the human judges agree.

 Still, LLM-as-a-judge approaches remain difficult to calibrate and validate, and they require careful design, testing, and ongoing human oversight to ensure credibility.

+Benchmarks, whether closed- or open-ended, may sound simple in theory but are often messy in practice.
+The choice of questions, scoring method, and judging criteria all interact in subtle ways with the task at hand.
+There’s no universal recipe for a "good" benchmark — what works for a chemistry question set may fail for a creative writing task, and vice versa.
+That’s why, beyond any generic best practices, it’s worth investing the time to deeply understand your specific domain, its data, and its evaluation goals before designing or adopting a benchmark.
+A good benchmark can yield meaningful insights, while a bad one can be worse than no benchmark at all.